chen172/crypto/Review_Questions/Classical_Encryption_Techniques.md

 # 3, How many keys are required for two people to communicate via a cipher?
 - single key for symmetric encryption.
 - two key for asymmetric encryption.

+# 4, What is the difference between a block cipher and a stream cipher?
+A **block cipher** processes the input one block of elements at a time, producing an output block for each input block.
+A **stream cipher** processes the input elements continuously, producing output one element at a time, as it goes long.

+# 5. What are two general approaches to attacking a cipher?
+**Cryptanalysis:** Cryptanalytic attacks rely on the nature of the algorithm plus perhaps some knowledge of the general characteristics of the plaintext or even some sample plaintext-ciphertext pairs, This type of attack exploits the characteristics of the algorithm to attempt to deduce a specific plaintext or to deduce the key being used.

+**Brute-force attack:** The attacker tries every possible key on a piece of Ciphertext until an intelligible translation into plaintext is obtained.
+On average, half of all possible keys must be tried to achieve success.